 Pace University moved to secure its wireless network in the summer of 2010 and currently encrypts all data traveling over its Pace_Wireless network.
 This means that the information that travels between your computer and the access point is now encrypted, so it cannot be deciphered by anyone, except by the rightful recipient(s).

-For more information on configuring PACE-WIRELESS on your computer or mobile device, visit the Configuring Wireless page.
+For more information on configuring PACE-WIFI on your computer or mobile device, visit the Configuring Wireless page.